jamescbaldwin/README-generator/README.md

 ### DESCRIPTION
 ```
-Using Node.js, this application will allows users to generate their own markdown files, based on responses to a series of prompts.
-The only requirements are a package.json, along with installed dependencies "inquirer" and "fileshare".
-Below are links to the GitHub repository, as well as to an instructional video outlining the functionality of the app.
+Using Node.js, this application will
+ALLOWS THE USER to generate their own markdown files,
+BASED ON responses to a series of prompts.
+The only
+REQUIREMENTS are a package.json, along with installed
+DEPENDENCIES "inquirer" and "fileshare".
+Below are
+LINKS TO the respective GitHub repository, as well as
+to an instructional video outlining the functionality of the app.
 ```

 ### INSTRUCTIONS/COMMANDS